icub-tech-iit/documentation/docs/ft-sensors/ft-sensors_imu.md

     bool ret = true;

     info.canaddress = embot::app::theCANboardInfo::getInstance().cachedCANaddress();
+#if defined(STM32HAL_BOARD_STRAIN2)
-    info.x = -imuacquisition.data.acc.y;
+    info.x = imuacquisition.data.acc.y;
-    info.y = imuacquisition.data.acc.x;
+    info.y = -(imuacquisition.data.acc.x);
     info.z = imuacquisition.data.acc.z;
+#else
+    info.x = imuacquisition.data.acc.x;
+    info.y = imuacquisition.data.acc.y;
+    info.z = imuacquisition.data.acc.z;
+#endif
     return ret;
 }

 ```

+And the same apply to the corresponding gyroscope data. **Please notice the conditional loop to keep the correct behaviour for the other boards using a BNO055 IMU
+i.e. the RFE, the MTB4 and others.**

-as a future step: a internal method using the information from accelerometer and gyroscpe to implement the precise formula will be inserted in the code.
+We also foresee a future step: a internal method using the information from accelerometer and gyroscope to implement the precise formula will be inserted in the code.